topdown/VVV-Dashboard/README.md

 mm/dd/yy

+05/24/16  version: 0.1.7

+* Fixed host debug log empty #30
+* Multisite detection and lists sub-sites under the parent host #32

 05/24/16  version: 0.1.6

-* Drag and drop sorting of the host list/table stored in a 30 day cookie
+* Drag and drop sorting of the host list/table stored in a 30 day cookie #28
-* Multisite detection and lists sub-sites under the parent host

 05/09/16  version: 0.1.5

-* Lots of changes, refactoring both actions and hosts
+* Lots of changes, refactoring both actions and hosts #17 #26 and #25
-* New hosts objects allows separating different types of hosts and hopefully fixes all past issues related to hosts
+* New hosts objects allows separating different types of hosts and hopefully fixes all past issues related to hosts #25
-* New commands/action objects handles all of the theme, plugins, backups, etc...
+* New commands/action objects handles all of the theme, plugins, backups, etc... #17  #26
 * Added branch specific version check so if you are running a branch other than mater you will get a notice for updates in that branch.
 * Folders in the {VVV}/www/ directory that start with a _ underscore are tracked and marked as archives in the dashboard so you can archive sites in a directory like _archives
 * Live search in backups